White Material: Cast

+Production

+Filming was done in Foumban, Cameroon and in the Department of Noun.

 Reception

 On Rotten Tomatoes the film has an approval rating of 86% based on reviews from 90 critics.
 The site's critical consensus is "Isabelle Huppert is an immoveable object surrounded by unstoppable forces in White Material, an incendiary character study and political thriller that showcases director Claire Denis' expertise in ratcheting tension."
 On Metacritic it has a score of 81 based on reviews from 26 critics.